E-D-Richard/budget-tracker-webbapp/README.md

 ### features added

 - A Settings menu where all customization options live.
 Customization options currently are:
-    - Add a new category
+    - Add new category
         - Prevents the addition of duplicate categories
-    - Delete an existing category
+    - Delete existing categories

 ### potential features to add